Axelrod-Python/Axelrod/docs/contributing.rst

 3. :code:`manipulates_state` - does the strategy 'change' any attributes that it would not normally be able to.
 An example of this is :code:`Mind Reader`.

+These dimensions are currently relevant to the `obey_axelrod` strategy which checks if a strategy obeys Axelrod's original rules.

 How to write tests
 ''''''''''''''''''